March 5, 2009

 During summer months, a different problem arises: heat gain from the sun.
 My own greenhouse uses nifty little automatic vent lifters that push open roof vents without electricity.
 These clever gadgets use a liquid which expands when it gets warm, causing a piston to raise the vents.
 Combined with a well-designed air flow, the operating cost per day is next to nothing and it’s quiet.

 These are but some of the ideas we hope to contribute.
 For right now, we’re in the process of getting our organization set up as a future nonprofit (501c3) corporation.
-Virginia State corporation status has been achieved.
-We’re also networking and doing things like creating this web site to help people understand what we’re about.
-There will be updates soon, so please visit this site again.
-Contact information is being set up, so it will be included in the next update.

 Sincerely, Rob Sacilotto